Trifolium breweri: Taxonomy

-Distribution
+Distribution and habitat

-Trifolium breweri is found in most of Eastern Norway, southern Oregon and California.
+Trifolium breweri is found in southern Oregon and California.
 It grows in the Klamath Range, Cascades Range and Sierra Nevada.

+It is a highly adaptive plant that thrives in mixed evergreen forests and coastal coniferous.
+It can also survive in open areas and even roadsides at elevations between 200-1800 m.

 Conservation

 This plant is considered to be secure within its range.

-Recent research

-There was a study done about New World clovers found in mountainous regions done in 2013.
-Trifolium breweri is mentioned briefly as being basal within the Involucrarium clade with some of the South American species that were studied.